SEP 2025 Cover image

 Activity – Surrey Recycles search tool and app

-• Description – Ongoing management, updates and improvements to the search tool and app which aim to educate residents and specifically reduce contamination of dry mixed recycling bins; Communications to encourage and increase usage of the tool and app undertaken as part of the Own Your Impact campaign.
+• Description – Ongoing management, updates and improvements to the search tool and app which aim to educate residents and specifically reduce contamination of dry mixed recycling bins; Communications to encourage and increase usage of the tool and app undertaken as part of the Own Your Impact campaign and Google Search promotion undertaken as part of the service guides work, to encourage residents to check how to dispose of an item in the absence of them receiving a posted guide this year.

 • SEP 2025 priority – 1, 2, 3 & 4